People standing and smiling at the camera while holding award

 Following the success of the pilot, this model has been rolled out in our other support services.
 It has had a huge part to play in our work to help people gain the confidence and skills to live a better, more independent life.

-Nicci Smith, Support Worker in our Young People’s Service, said: “Working in a trauma-informed way has enabled me to understand how knowing, listening to, and responding to our customers brings reward, results and job satisfaction.”
+Nicci Smith, Support Worker in our Young People’s Service, said: “Working in a trauma-informed way has enabled me to understand how knowing, listening to, and responding to our residents brings reward, results and job satisfaction.”

 Jess, one of our customers who took part in the pilot, said: “I have always felt safe and secure [here], which is something I never had as a young child.
 If I’ve learnt anything, it’s: deal with your past, be patient in the now and look forward to the future… and I can trust people again.”